pulumi/pulumi/docs/languages.md

 As seen above, MuGL can be generated from a live environment.
 As such, a live environment can be compared to another MuGL file -- perhaps generated from another live environment -- to determine and reconcile "drift" between them.
-This could be used to discover differences between environments that are meant to be similar (e.g., in different zones).
-Alternatively, it could be used to to compare an environment against a MuML description's resulting MuGL, to identify places where manual changes were made to an actual environment without having made corresponding changes in the sources.
+This could be used to discover differences between environments that are meant to be similar (e.g., in different zones, staging vs. production, etc).
+Alternatively, this analysis could be used to to compare an environment against a MuML description's resulting MuGL, to identify places where manual changes were made to an actual environment without having made corresponding changes in the sources.

 To cope with some of the potential lossiness during graph inference, Mu implements a *semantic diff*, in addition to a more strict exact diff, algorithm.
-The semantic diff classifies differences due to lossy inference differently from ordinary semantically meaningful differences that could be impacting a live environment's behavior.
+The semantic diff classifies differences due to lossy inference distinct from ordinary semantically meaningful differences that could be impacting a live environment's behavior.

 ### Creating or Updating MuML and MuIL from MuGL

 It is possible to raise MuGL into MuIL and, from there, raise MuIL into your favorite MuML.

-It is important to note one thing before getting into the details.
+It is, however, important to note one thing before getting into the details.
 There are many possible MuIL modules that could generate a given MuGL, due to conditional execution of code.
 There may even be many possible MuML descriptions that could generate a given MuIL, since MuIL's language constructs are intentionally smaller than what might exist in a higher-level programming language.
+In short, lowering and re-raising is not a round-trippable operation.

 Nevertheless, this raising can come in handy for two reasons.

 The first is that, thanks to raising, it is possible to reconcile diffs in part by making changes to the source MuML descriptions.
 If we just altered the MuGL for a given MuML description, the process would be incomplete, because then the developer would be responsible for taking that altered MuGL and translating it by hand into edits to the description.
-Automating this process as much as possible is obviously appealing.
+Automating this process as much as possible is obviously appealing even if -- similar to manual diff resolution when applying source patches -- this process requires a little bit of manual, but tool-assistable, work.

 The second helps when bootstrapping an existing environment into Mu for the first time.
 Not only can we generate the MuGL that corresponds to an existing environment, but we can generate a MuML in your favorite language, that will